-Given these conditions, it's not surprising that Uruguay is one of the safest countries to visit in South America.
+Given these conditions, it's no surprise that Uruguay is one of the safest countries to visit in South America.

-Uruguay has a population of 3.5 million of which 1.8 million live in the capital Montevideo.
+Uruguay has a population of 3.4 million, and approximately 1.2 million live in the capital Montevideo.
 Like all large urban centres, Montevideo has its fair share of criminals.
 But, in general, they rarely resort to violence in the absence of resistance.

-A popular tourist attraction is the Ciudad Vieja (Spanish: Old City), the oldest and historically most interesting part of Montevideo.
+A popular tourist attraction is the Ciudad Vieja (Old City), the oldest and historically most interesting part of Montevideo.
 Unfortunately, the only sections continually patrolled by the police are Plaza Independencia (Independence Square), the pedestrian street Sarandi, and the Mercado del Puerto (the Harbour Market).
 Walking alone or in couples at night is an open invitation to enterprising muggers.
-Evening travel between ones residence, a restaurant or bar is safest by taxi.
+Travel at night is safest by a pre-booked taxi.

-In the summer months (December to March), Uruguayans and savvy tourists flock to the many beaches along the Atlantic coastline from the border with Brazil in the north to the Rio de la Plata (the Silver River) in the south.
+In the summer months (December to March), Uruguayans and travelers flock to the beaches along the Atlantic coastline from the border with Brazil in the north to the Rio de la Plata (the Silver River) in the south.
 The town of Maldonado, originally built in 1755 as a provisioning outpost, has grown as a less expensive resort than the famed peninsula of Punta del Este.

-The Pocitos neighbourhood of Montevideo continues to experience armed robberies of patrons at crowded restaurants.
+The Pocitos neighborhood of Montevideo continues to experience armed robberies at crowded restaurants.
 Since most of these crimes take place very late at night, Restaurant patrons who prefer to keep their possessions and avoid indigestion are well advised to avoid late-night dining.